2000s commodities boom: Other metals

 Niobium is used in the steel of gas pipe lines due to the alloy's high strength and low corrosion rate.

 Battery recycling has helped bring down both the nickel and cadmium prices.
 About 86% of all cadmium production was used in batteries during 2009.
 The rapid growth of wind farms and heavy duty magnets has made neodymium prices rally again and both Brazil and China's renewed interest in high grade steel has improved the Vanadium price recently.
 The way these metal's prices rose and fell due to increased demand, were typical of this general market trend.

 Baltic Dry Index

 The Baltic Dry Index is a measure of the cost of shipping dry bulk goods around the world.
 It increased during the mid 2000s because of global demand for manufactured goods initially and in 2008 the price of oil drove the index higher to an all time high of 11,440 points in May 2008.
-Because of the 2008 recession the index dropped to 715 points in late 2008.
+Because of the Great Recession the index dropped to 715 points in late 2008.